Lyme Disease Misconceptions That Contribute to Medical Dismissal

 - Negative tests rule out Lyme disease

-- Symptoms must be objective to be clinically meaningful
+- Symptoms must be objective to be meaningful

-These assumptions can lead to missed Lyme disease diagnosis, where early warning signs are not recognized.
+These assumptions can lead to missed Lyme disease diagnosis and delayed diagnosis, especially when symptoms are evolving or multisystem.

 Even when Lyme disease is eventually considered, delays in care may still occur.
-See delayed treatment in Lyme disease for how timing affects outcomes.
+See delayed treatment in Lyme disease.

 Common Misconceptions About Lyme Disease